B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Tilemap.md

 <deflist type="medium">
     <def title="World Coordinates">
-        The x and y coordinates on the client's screen.
+        The x and y coordinates in the game world.
     </def>
     <def title="Grid Coordinates">
         Coordinates on the tile map, represented by rows and columns.